theATM/AnimeRush/README.md

  * testB - selfie2anime testing anime set
  * trainB - selfie2anime training anime set https://www.kaggle.com/datasets/arnaud58/selfie2anime CC0: Public Domain

+More information about the project can be found in the project report

 ### Project can be found on GitHub:
 https://github.com/theATM/AnimeRush